zotanna/python-p4-web-servers-and-wsgi/README.md

 Running your own server, you can choose any port between 1024 and 65,535 to make your application accessible in the browser. `http.server` defaults to 8000 as seen above, and Flask applications default to port 5000.
-There isn't typically a need to specify a port, but if you're running two servers on your computer at once, you will need to set the second port to another value.
+We're typically going to change this to 5555 because of another application running on port
+5000: Apple's Airplay!

 > NOTE: Some firewalls block certain ports.
 If you see a 403 response code in
 > your browser, you probably need to change the port that your server is running